Run a Free North Carolina Warrant Search: Access Public Records

 PACER isn’t a free service, though some users may be able to ask for a fee exemption.
 Generally, PACER charges by the page for search results.13

 Warrants are court orders that authorize police departments and other law enforcement agencies to take actions that would otherwise be prohibited by law.
-One of the most common types of warrants is an arrest warrant; other types are listed below as well, with a brief description of each:
+One of the most common types of warrants is an arrest warrant; other types are listed below as well, with a brief description of each.

 • Arrest Warrant: When a suspect is being charged with a crime, courts typically issue an arrest warrant that allows police to detain the individual pending trial.
 In some cases, they may release a suspect on bail, while in others, the suspect remains jailed until their case closes.